-Frequently Asked Questions by Real Estate Consumers:
+Frequently Asked Questions – Answered…

 Who really pays the Buyer’s Agent commission?
 Typically the Buyer’s Agent is paid the commission offered by the Seller or the Seller’s Agent in Realtors’ MLS system.
 Since the Seller agrees to the amount being offered in the Multiple Listing Service, they are well aware of the cost involved and can certainly adjust the price they are asking when they sign the listing agreement.
 Since the commission is included in the price the buyer pays for their property, it can be said that the buyer is indirectly paying the commission offered to the Realtor MLS system.

 Are rebates available in all US States?
 According to the U.S. Department of Justice, real estate rebates (aka; Credits to the Buyer) at closing are currently available in 40 states.
 The Department of Justice like that some Realtors will compete for home buyer business by refunding a portion of their commission as a rebate.
 Rebates are not yet available in Alaska, Alabama, Iowa, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon, and Tennessee.
-But since their combined population is only 12% of the USA, then 88% of the population can have access to a buyer rebate in their hometown or destination city.
+But since their combined population is only about 12% of the USA, then about 88% of the population can have access to a real estate rebate in their hometown or destination city.

 How do I find Realtors who give real estate rebates?
 There are several Online Real Estate Networks that can direct you to Realtors who offer Rebates.
 Most of them require realtors to pay them a “referral fee”.
-The Real Estate Savings Center doesn’t charge Realtors a referral fee, and it offers Realtors free online marketing so they can afford to offer consumer the higher real estate rebates
+The Real Estate Savings Center doesn’t charge Realtors a referral fee, and it offers Realtors free online marketing so they can afford to offer the consumer the higher real estate rebates

 Can I negotiate a Home Buyer Rebate from a New Home Builder?
 You can certainly try.
-However most Builders are making the MLS offer of compensation to Realtors because they want them to bring them their Buyer “Clients”.
+However, most Builders are making the MLS offer of compensation to Realtors because they want them to bring them their Buyer “Clients”.
 They want the Buyer’s Agent to take some of the legal responsibility of getting the Buyer to the closing table.
-Plus, Home Builders are typically already offer some type Buyer Promotions like Free Home Upgrades, paid closing costs, or discounted Financing Options, etc. You will do much better with your own Buyer’s Agent who offers a a split of the MLS commission offered by the Builder.
+Plus, Home Builders are typically already offering some type Buyer Promotions like Free Home Upgrades, paid closing costs, or discounted Financing Options, etc. You will do much better with your own Buyer’s Agent who offers a split of the MLS commission offered by the Builder.

 How do I benefit from a real estate rebate as a Seller?
 The largest cost of selling a home is normally your mortgage payoff.
-Second highest cost is the Listing, Marketing, and Selling Fee paid by the listing Agent.
-Instead of looking for an Agent who rebates part of a 5% to 7% fee, it is best to compare Realtors offering Full Service for Less, Flat Fee MLS, or Fee for Service Listing Solutions.
+Second, highest cost is the Listing, Marketing, and Selling Fee paid by the listing Agent.
+Instead of just looking for an Agent who rebates part of a 5% to 7% fee, it is best to compare Realtors offering “Full Service for Less”, and “Fee for Service” Listing Solutions.
 Today the Internet helps you find the Real Estate Companies that offer you the services you want for the fee you are willing to pay.
 The Real Estate Savings Center is one of those companies.